Energy-efficient predictive control for connected, automated driving under localization uncertainty: Introduction

 \section{Introduction}

 \IEEEPARstart{E}{xtensive} research has been conducted to study how Connected and Automated Vehicles (CAVs) can improve our daily life driving experiences, covering areas from fleet dispatching \cite{qiu2023dispatching} and routing \cite{mostafizi2022routing, guanetti2019routing} to urban driving \cite{guo2019urban} and parking \cite{wang2021parking} scenarios.
 The benefits of CAV technology include improved traffic safety, better road utilization, and reduced energy consumption and have been well demonstrated across various driving scenarios \cite{ELLIOTT2019Recent, guanetti2018CAVs, karbasi2022Investigating}.
 In this paper, we focus on the potential of CAV technology to enhance energy efficiency for urban road driving.
-Existing literature primarily explores optimization-based algorithms that consider vehicle dynamics and powertrain energy usage to minimize energy consumption while also prioritizing safety, compliance with traffic laws, and driving comfort.
-However, the complexity of incorporating all these factors often renders optimization algorithms too computationally demanding for real-time applications.
-Therefore, recent studies have suggested a hierarchical control architecture to manage this complexity, dividing responsibilities between an upper layer that plans the vehicle's future trajectory and a lower layer that executes the planned trajectory through direct vehicle control.